Qushai121/test/README.md

 # pnpm
 pnpm install
-## if you dont pnpm and already have npm run this in your commandline/cmd npm install -g pnpm@latest-10
+## if you dont have pnpm and already have npm run this in your commandline/cmd npm install -g pnpm@latest-10
 ```

 ## Setup